unitehere/membership-analytics/README.md

 # Test
 Run `go test $(go list ./... | grep -v /vendor/)` on the root of your directory to run app `_test.go` files excluding the `/vendor`

+# Deploying to AWS

+1. The first time you deploy you will need to run `eb init` and make sure you deploy to the `membership-analytics` environment.
+You will also need to add dependencies to the `/vendor` directory using [Govendor](https://github.com/kardianos/govendor).
+You should be running `govendor add +local` and `govendor add +external`.
+2. To deploy after adding all dependencies to the `/vendor` directory, run `eb deploy`.
+3. Make sure that each time you deploy you update the vendor dependencies if necessary.